VirtualMetric/virtualmetric-doc/installation/install-a-virtualmetric-server.md

 ## First Time Login

-Once the VirtualMetric is installed, you can log in to the web interface In your browser and enter the **IP address** or **DNS name** of the computer where VirtualMetric is installed.\
+Once the VirtualMetric is installed, you can log in to the web interface in your browser and enter the **IP address** or **DNS name** of the computer where VirtualMetric is installed.\
 \
-If you are logged on VirtualMetric server, you can use following address.
+If you are logged in to the VirtualMetric server, you can use following address.

 ```markup
 http://localhost